mohammadmehdisalehi/javasc/js-03/task1/README.md

-# Calculator with four main operations
+# Functional Calculator with four main operations.

 This Calculator is implemented by javascript.